 If a piece is an entry into a contest, I can only feature the piece once the contest is over and the winners have been announced.

 The deviant who posted your suggestion should have been active within the last 30 days.
 No worries if you're not sure, however!
 I will always make sure of this myself before featuring.

 If I featured a deviant's last DD, I won't feature their next.
 I will try my best to send it to one of the other Lit CVs if I think they'll enjoy it, though.

 I will feature any form of literature!
 I don't care about word count or how many lines a poem has.
 I don't care how popular a piece is already or if the artist has thousands of watchers.
 I just want really good lit in my inbox.
 Generally a piece has to pull me into the story within the first few lines/first paragraph.
 Otherwise, I'll move on.
 If it helps, the genres of books I enjoy most are classics, contemporary, non-fiction, and narrative poetry.

 Send me a note with a link or thumb to the deviation you think deserves a feature.
 Please send only one artist per note, but feel free to send as many suggestions as you'd like.
 If you have a specific reason you think something should be featured, please DO say so in your note!
 Only send your suggestions to ONE CV!
-If I don't choose to feature your suggestion, I'll forward it onto doughboycafe if I believe she will.
+If I don't choose to feature your suggestion, I'll forward it onto doughboycafe or BeccaJS if I believe either of them will.

 If you're not sure who is the best Literature CV to suggest to, check out their guidelines:

 morning.if my words fall